ujjalsaha/FacultySearchEngine/README.md

     <details>
        <summary><b>User Story: </b> Crawler Implementation for a given webpage url.
 Click for Story Details</summary>
        <br/>
        <p>In the admin interface when admin inputs an url, this story takes the url as input and scrapes the page and extracts the faculty bio-data.
-We also implemented intelligent logic in scraper to find right faculty page if the base url has links that leads to multiple faculty related pages.</p>
+We also implemented intelligent logic in scraper to find right faculty page if the base url has links that led to multiple faculty related pages.</p>
     </details>

     <details>